beliu/RoboND_P1_Search_and_Map/writeup_template.md

 **Color Threshold**

 Within `color_thresh()`, I added an extra parameter called `detect_mode` in line 3 of that cell.
 I use this parameter to choose whether I am interested in detecting obstacles, navigable terrain, or rocks.
 For example, if I wanted to detect obstacles, I would set `detect_mode = 'obstacle'`.
 Lines 9 through 20 will choose one of three image channels to apply threshold values to based on `detect_mode`.
 For obstacles and terrain, the threshold values for each image channel is supplied by the user.
 For rocks, I plotted an interactive image of a rock in the notebook and found a range of values that the yellow rock can take on across all three channels.
+For example, see below for a plot of a rock sample and its corresponding pixel values in the lower left corner:
+![Rock sample pixel values][image2]
 I then hard-coded those values as threshold values into `color_thresh()` for `detect_mode = 'rock'` only.
 Line 22 then takes the pixels that meeth the threshold values and sets them to 1 in the output threshold image.

 **Databucket Class**